Cyclic Sieving and Cluster Duality of Grassmannian: Cluster duality

-The basis elements $\theta_q$ and $\vartheta_p$ satisfy many remarkable properties (see \cite{GHKK} for the comprehensive list).
-One of them is that every $\theta_q \in \mathbf{up}\left(\mathscr{A}_{|Q|}\right)$ in terms of the $K_2$ cluster $\{A_j\}$ associated to $Q$ is expressed as
+The basis elements $\theta_q$ and $\vartheta_p$ satisfy many remarkable properties (see~\cite{GHKK} for the comprehensive list).
+One of them is that every $\theta_q \in \mathbf{up} \big(\mathscr{A}_{|Q|} \big)$ in terms of the $K_2$ cluster $\{A_j\}$ associated to $Q$ is expressed as

-where $(x_j)$ is the tropical coordinates of $q\in \mathscr{X}(\mathbb{Z}^t)$ in terms of the Poisson cluster associated to the same quiver $Q$, and $F$ is a polynomial with constant term 1 and variables of the form $\prod_jA_j^{\varepsilon_{kj}}$ as $k$ ranges through all unfrozen vertices.
+where $(x_j)$ is the tropical coordinates of $q\in \mathscr{X}\big(\mathbb{Z}^t\big)$ in terms of the Poisson cluster associated to the same quiver $Q$, and $F$ is a polynomial with constant term 1 and variables of the form $\prod_jA_j^{\varepsilon_{kj}}$ as $k$ ranges through all unfrozen vertices.
 The elements $\vartheta_{p}$ admit similar formulas.

-One may notice that, on the one hand, we define $p^*\left(X_i\right)=\prod_jA_j^{\varepsilon_{ji}}$ in the definition of the $p$ map, and on the other hand, the above polynomial $F$ depends on $\prod_jA_j^{\varepsilon_{ij}}=p^*\left(X_i^{-1}\right)$.
-The reason this happens is that the cluster Poisson variables used in this paper are inverses of those used by Gross, Hacking, Keel, and Kontsevich in \cite{GHKK}.
-Such a switch frees us from considering tropicalization with taking maximum. \end{rmk}
+One may notice that, on the one hand, we define $p^* (X_i )=\prod_jA_j^{\varepsilon_{ji}}$ in the definition of the~$p$ map, and on the other hand, the above polynomial $F$ depends on $\prod_jA_j^{\varepsilon_{ij}}=p^*\big(X_i^{-1}\big)$.
+The reason this happens is that the cluster Poisson variables used in this paper are inverses of those used by Gross, Hacking, Keel, and Kontsevich in~\cite{GHKK}.
+Such a switch frees us from considering tropicalization in which the tropical addition is maximum rather than minimum. \end{rmk}